AgentMC/Sao18/Translate/En/PR-III-01.md

 Suteica pulls the control rod daringly while turning the dragon to the left.
 The white flame gathers long from the attitude control injection hole, and the body is pressed against the seat with such a weight that it can not breath.
 The stars of the video board draw an arc and flow to the lower right.

-When the turn was over, the main image board was full of the blue shine of the planet Cardinal just taking off just a few dozen minutes ago.
+When the turn was over, the main image board was full of the blue shine of the planet Cardina just taking off just a few dozen minutes ago.
 It seems that it will arrive if you reach out, it is actually far from hopeless.

 Maximum acceleration is applied with praying feeling.
 A permanent hot flow shoots a scream and releases a roar.